toluwalojurotimiayeni/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that capitalizes all words of a string
+A function that encodes a string into 1337